RajeevAtla/blog/_posts/2020-4-22-Intro-To-Plasma-Physics.md

 $$

-This means that Poisson's equation is, in the region where the thermal energy is higher than the electrostatic
+This means that Poisson's equation is, in the region where the thermal energy is much higher than the electrostatic

 $$